ibm-cloud-docs/EventStreams/satellite_provisioning.md

 {:tutorial: data-hd-content-type='tutorial'}

 # Provisioning {{site.data.keyword.messagehub}} for {{site.data.keyword.satellitelong}}
 {: #satellite-provisioning}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="15m"}

 ## Overview
 {: #satellite-provision-overview}

-Follow the steps below to set up the {{site.data.keyword.satellitelong}} plan for {{site.data.keyword.messagehub_full}} in a {{site.data.keyword.satelliteshort}} location.
+Follow the steps to set up the {{site.data.keyword.satellitelong}} plan for {{site.data.keyword.messagehub_full}} in a {{site.data.keyword.satelliteshort}} location.

-The following steps guide you through provisioning a satellite location in your account, configure service authorization, adding compute hosts to the satellite location for {{site.data.keyword.messagehub_full}}, provision an {{site.data.keyword.messagehub_full}} service instance, and configure the block storage assignment for {{site.data.keyword.messagehub_full}}.
+The following steps guide you through provisioning a Satellite location in your account, configure service authorization, adding compute hosts to the Satellite location for {{site.data.keyword.messagehub_full}}, provision an {{site.data.keyword.messagehub_full}} service instance, and configure the block storage assignment for {{site.data.keyword.messagehub_full}}.

 ## Step 1: Provision a satellite location
 {: #satellite-provision-location}
 {: step}

-1. Provision a {{site.data.keyword.satelliteshort}} location
+1. Provision a {{site.data.keyword.satelliteshort}} location.
     1. Refer to [Setting up {{site.data.keyword.satelliteshort}} locations](/docs/satellite?topic=satellite-locations).
 Follow the steps in [Manually creating {{site.data.keyword.satelliteshort}} locations](/docs/satellite?topic=satellite-locations#location-create-manual).
-   2. {{site.data.keyword.messagehub_full}} supports satellite locations that are managed by several different regions.
+    2. {{site.data.keyword.messagehub_full}} supports Satellite locations that are managed by several different regions.
 Refer to the plan comparison table in [Choosing your plan](/docs/EventStreams?topic=EventStreams-plan_choose) for the list of supported regions.
-   3. As noted in the [Manually creating {{site.data.keyword.satelliteshort}} locations](/docs/satellite?topic=satellite-locations#location-create-manual) information, the names of the zones specified in the {{site.data.keyword.satelliteshort}} location Zone fields must match exactly the names of the corresponding zones in your infrastructure provider, where you plan to create hosts.
+    3. As noted in the [Manually creating {{site.data.keyword.satelliteshort}} locations](/docs/satellite?topic=satellite-locations#location-create-manual) information, the names of the zones specified in the {{site.data.keyword.satelliteshort}} location zone fields must match exactly the names of the corresponding zones in your infrastructure provider, where you plan to create hosts.

 2. Before you proceed to the next step:

    - The {{site.data.keyword.satelliteshort}} location must be provisioned and have a Normal state.
    - The {{site.data.keyword.satelliteshort}} location control plane service must be running and have a Normal state.

 The following information regarding the amount of storage and hosts is for a single {{site.data.keyword.messagehub}} {{site.data.keyword.satelliteshort}} instance.
 If multiple {{site.data.keyword.messagehub}} {{site.data.keyword.satelliteshort}} instances are required, the same amount of hosts and storage are needed for additional {{site.data.keyword.messagehub}} {{site.data.keyword.satelliteshort}} instance.
 {:note: .note}

 ## Step 2: Grant service authorization
 {: step}
 {: #satellite-service-authorization}